uclit-webmaster/uclit-site/Docs/not_webmaster.md

 - `follow_us`: contains a list of contact links
     - `network`: one of `facebook`, `twitter`, `instagram`, `youtube`, `e-mail`, `square`, `snapchat` or `website`.
 Controls which icon to show for this link
     - `link`: the url where this icon leads to
 - `find_us`: put address here, as shown in the sample.
 Note that since it starts with a "|" character, the website will respect the line breaks.
 So it'll be shown on the site the same way it shows in the data file.
+[Click here](https://yaml-multiline.info/) to see an explanation.
 #### Sample:
 ```yaml
 quick_links: